phusion/union_station_hooks_rails/hacking/DeveloperQuickstart.md

 ### Step 2: install Passenger

 During development, the `union_station_hooks_rails` unit tests are to be run against a specific Passenger version.

+If this copy of `union_station_hooks_rails` is [vendored into Passenger](https://github.com/phusion/union_station_hooks_core/blob/master/hacking/Vendoring.md), then you can skip this step.
+The test suite will automatically use the containing Passenger installation.

-If you already have Passenger installed, then you don't have to do anything.
-But if you do not yet have Passenger, then here is how you can install it:
+Otherwise, you need to install Passenger unless you have already installed it.
+Here is how you can install Passenger:

  1. Clone the Passenger source code:

         git clone git://github.com/phusion/passenger.git

  2. Add this Passenger installation's `bin` directory to your `$PATH`: